wisdomekpotu/awesome-cilium/README.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](http://creativecommons.org/publicdomain/zero/1.0)

-To the extent possible under law, Wisdon Ekpotu has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, Wisdom Ekpotu has waived all copyright and related or neighboring rights to this work.